Plans to reduce congestion on routes into Oxford, improve air quality and reduce carbon emissions have taken an important step forward now.

 Plans to go ahead with the steps included in the study will be open to further participation by the public, business, employers and other city organisations to address concerns and technical details.
 This includes the creation of the ‘Connecting Oxford Partnership’, involving a number of employers within the proposed WPL zone, to help shape the proposals.
 Further engagement will also be conducted with those affected by traffic restrictions, including residents and community groups, smaller employers and businesses.
 This will include face to face meetings and other forms of engagement.

-On 21 and 22 January 2020 – county and city council cabinets to endorse proposals proceeding with the development of Connecting Oxford.
-If agreed, further stakeholder engagement will be carried during the rest of 2020; with the next public consultation expected to take place in winter 2020/21.
+Now that county and city council cabinets have endorsed proposals for the development of Connecting Oxford, further stakeholder engagement will be carried during the rest of 2020; with the next public consultation expected to take place in winter 2020/21.

 “The recent public survey on the concepts of Connecting Oxford underlined a widespread understanding that doing nothing to address traffic congestion in the city is no longer an option.
 More than 60% of all journeys into Oxford are currently by car despite the fact that average car and bus speeds into the city are slowing.
 The Oxford Bus Company says that bus speeds in the centre of Oxford are now 38% slower than in 2006 and they have had to increase the number of buses on the road by around a third to meet their timetables.
 Without action, car-dependency is likely to continue as more jobs are created.
 We will work closely with employers, commuters and residents to develop travel options across the city that allow for efficient movement to work, school and for leisure that have the minimum impact on the environment.”